Tesla’s Kauai solar facility will offset 1.6M gallons of fuel use per year

 Tesla’s new solar facility in Kauai isn’t going to completely reduce its dependence on fossil fuels – the island will still rely on diesel shipped in to provide someof its power requirements.
 But the new facility will offset some of that use of dirty burning fuel, reducing overall usage of fossil fuels for power needs by around 1.6 million gallons per year.

 The new energy project was developed by Tesla for the Kauai Island Utility Cooperative, and it’s the biggest solar storage facility in the world, according to KIUC President and CEO David Bissell.
+It occupies a field that was once used to grow sugarcane.
 The project is a key part of Hawaii’s goal of using 100 percent renewable energy by 2045, and for Tesla, it’s the perfect way to demonstrate how it can deploy these kinds of facilities to fit similar needs around the world.

 -